 exit

-Copy the contents of your Windows x64 install image to the USB flash drive that you have prepared.
-You can do it using Windows Explorer, your favorite file manager or from the command prompt, for example:
+Now you need to copy the files from the mounted Windows x64 installation ISO image to the USB flash drive you have prepared.
+This can be done using the Windows Explorer, a file manager, or from the command line, for example, as follows:

 xcopy d:\* f:\ /s /e

-(where D:\ is an installation DVD or mounted ISO image containing a Windows distro, and F:\ is a letter assigned to the USB flash drive);
+- D:\ is an installation DVD or mounted ISO image containing a Windows distro;

 Dism /Split-Image /ImageFile:D:\sources\install.wim /SWMFile:c:\tmp\install.swm /FileSize:3000